 If you’re worried about getting enough minerals, I recommend this liquid mineral supplement.
 Magnesium is another great mineral to include that helps combat tooth decay.
-I enjoy drinking this magnesium supplement before bedtime not only for its sleep supporting effects, but also for the minerals!
+I enjoy drinking this magnesium supplement before bedtime not only for its sleep supporting effects but also for the minerals!

 5. Don’t Snack

-Constantly eating food throughout the day not only gives your digestive system little chance to rest, it also impedes the remineralization process of your teeth.
+Constantly eating food throughout the day not only gives your digestive system little chance to rest, but it also impedes the remineralization process of your teeth.
 Plus, when we snack, we tend to reach for carb-rich foods for that quick spike of energy.
 The problem is, snacking on carbs provides a constant supply of food for oral bacteria.
-It also causes these well-fed bacteria to produce a constant supply of lactic acid which prevents your saliva from remineralizing teeth.
+It also causes these well-fed bacteria to produce a constant supply of phytic acid which prevents your saliva from remineralizing teeth.

 6. Eliminate Refined Sugar and Grains from Your Diet

-Believe it or not, tooth decay CAN be reversed with nutrition, especially if you follow a grain free diet.
+Believe it or not, tooth decay CAN be reversed with nutrition, especially if you follow a grain-free diet.
 Avoiding grains is key because grains contain a lot of starch and simple sugars which feed acid-producing bacteria.
 Not only that, grains also contain a compound called phytic acid – an anti-nutrient that blocks adequate mineral absorption.
 Consuming fermented grains may be less damaging, but if you have tooth decay, a grain free lifestyle is the way to go in order to heal it completely.

 7. Scrape Your Tongue

 Keeping your mouth as bacteria free as possible is key for healthy teeth and gums.
-The tongue in particular can house a staggering amount of acid-producing bacteria.
+The tongue, in particular, can house a staggering amount of acid-producing bacteria.
 Using a tongue scraper to remove bacteria build-up can lessen the bacteria load in the mouth substantially.

 I have noticed a huge improvement in oral health after implementing this simple step in my oral hygiene routine.
 Fresher breath, cleaner teeth, and no disgusting film on my tongue after meals.
 If you’ve ever noticed a sticky cotton feeling in your mouth after eating sugary foods, that will be the bacteria in your mouth having a hay day.
 Do yourself a favor and use a tongue scraper once a day to keep bacteria under control.